Catalog-Level Configuration

 - Select the catalog.

-- Go to the Permissions tab.
+- Go to the Domain permissions tab.

 - Click the

-⋮(three-dot menu) next to the domain and select Set as catalog owner.
+⋮(three-dot menu) next to the domain and select Set as Catalog Owner.